-Have you ever wandered through the Bible and come across a verse that makes you wonder how the one speaking has such a strong sense of identity?
-How can one speak to God so boldly in assurance of who they are and who God is, especially when they are under an enemy attack?
 The Bible verse, Psalm 17:8, is one of those moments.
 A man is being pursued by his enemy that is trying to kill him and yet, he is confident in God’s protection and his relationship with Him.
+David knew he was the apple of God’s eye.
 What a wonderful faith we too can have, that is confident in who you are and who God is.

 We dig deeper in this confidence in our free Bible study to see who we are and whose we are.